 The world has plenty of bridge professionals, but a bridge professional that can teach at any level is quite rare and valuable - Introducing Kevin Wilson

 I teach bridge lovers about ways to improve their game.
-I decided to become a Bridge professional about six years ago after playing bridge for over 30 years.
+I decided to become a Bridge professional about ten years ago after playing bridge for over 25 years.
 Bridge had been a hobby for me until I decided to make a big change.
 Now I speak, teach, write, and play professional bridge.

 My passion is speaking about the game and I really enjoy sharing my passion with players of all different skill levels.
 I like to involve the audience and have them challenge me and I like to mix in some bridge humor.
 I enjoy meeting new people and I’ve been told that I’m friendly and approachable.
 I think that is a big reason why people like to see me speak.
 My favorite topic to talk about is always some form of hand evaluation.
 New players stick to High Card Points so tightly that I love to talk about why they shouldn’t.

-My favorite topics to write about are mostly for expert players, although I hope one day they may be considered “Standard”.
+My favorite topics to write about are the many facets of hand evaluation and trying to get advancing players away from using high cards points for everything.
+My favorite conventions are some I created or worked on with my partners.
+I hope one day they may be considered “Standard”.
 I like Splinter bids and have written about them extensively, including how to re-evaluate your hand once your partner has made a Splinter bid.
-I love Losing Trick Count because it is simple for newer players to understand, but I’ve adopted a less common version of Losing Trick Count, called Modified Losing Trick Count (MLTC), and I write about it as well.
+I love Losing Trick Count because it is simple for newer players to understand and, in my opinion, a more effective evaluation method than high card points.
+In my own game, I’ve adopted a less common version of Losing Trick Count, called Modified Losing Trick Count (MLTC), and I write about it as well.
 I suggest everyone play Accu-Splinters and Wilson 2NT, because I find they are such improvements over Splinters and Jacoby 2NT… both are based on MLTC.

 I started to get more involved in the Bridge organization when I decided to become a full-time professional.
 My memberships and accolades include or have included:

-- Current Member - American Contract Bridge League Board of Governors - District 7
+Current Member - American Contract Bridge League Board of Governors - District 7 (2nd Alternate to the Board of Directors)

 - Current Member - ACBL Ethical Oversight Committee – Appointed by a Past President